 Section 600-1.2 Legal Base

-Office of Mental Health:
+Office of Mental Health (OMH):

-Section 7.09 of the Mental Hygiene Law (MHL) grants the commissioner of Mental Health the power and responsibility to adopt regulations that are necessary and proper to implement matters under their jurisdiction.
+Section 7.09 of the Mental Hygiene Law (MHL) grants the Commissioner of Mental Health the power and responsibility to adopt regulations that are necessary and proper to implement matters under their jurisdiction.

-Section 7.15 of the MHL charges the commissioner of Mental Health with the responsibility for planning, promoting, establishing, developing, coordinating, evaluating and conducting programs and services of prevention, diagnosis, examination, care, treatment, rehabilitation, training, and research for the benefit of persons with mental illness.
-Such law further authorizes the commissioner to take all actions that are necessary, desirable, or proper to carry out the statutory purposes and objectives of the Office of Mental Health, including undertaking activities in cooperation and agreement with other offices within the Department of Mental Hygiene, as well as with other departments or agencies of state government.
+Section 7.15 of the MHL charges the Commissioner of Mental Health with the responsibility for planning, promoting, establishing, developing, coordinating, evaluating and conducting programs and services of prevention, diagnosis, examination, care, treatment, rehabilitation, training, and research for the benefit of persons with mental illness.
+Such law further authorizes the commissioner to take all actions that are necessary, desirable, or proper to carry out the statutory purposes and objectives of OMH, including undertaking activities in cooperation and agreement with other offices within the Department of Mental Hygiene, as well as with other departments or agencies of State government.

-Section 31.04 of the MHL authorizes the commissioner of Mental Health to set standards of quality and adequacy of facilities, equipment, personnel, services, records and programs for the rendition of services for adults diagnosed with mental illness or children or youth diagnosed with serious emotional disturbance, pursuant to an operating certificate.
+Section 31.04 of the MHL authorizes the Commissioner of Mental Health to set standards of quality and adequacy of facilities, equipment, personnel, services, records and programs for the rendition of services for adults diagnosed with mental illness or children or youth diagnosed with serious emotional disturbance, pursuant to an operating certificate.

-Sections 31.05, 31.07, 31.09, 31.13, 31.19, and 31.27 of the MHL authorize the commissioner of Mental Health or their representatives to examine and inspect CCBHCs to determine their suitability and proper operation.
+Sections 31.05, 31.07, 31.09, 31.13, 31.19, and 31.27 of the MHL authorize the Commissioner of Mental Health or their representatives to examine and inspect CCBHCs to determine their suitability and proper operation.

 Section 31.06 of the MHL requires every holder of an operating certificate to develop and implement policies and training programs regarding reporting child abuse.

-Section 31.16 of the MHL authorizes the commissioner of mental health to suspend, revoke or limit any operating certificate, under certain circumstances.
+Section 31.16 of the MHL authorizes the Commissioner of Mental Health to suspend, revoke or limit any operating certificate, under certain circumstances.

-Sections 43.01 and 43.02 authorize the commissioner of the OMH to establish fees and rates for department services and services provided by facilities licensed by the Office, subject to the approval of the director of the division of the budget.
+Sections 43.01 and 43.02 of the MHL authorize the Commissioner of Mental Health to establish fees and rates for department services and services provided by facilities licensed by OMH subject to the approval of the director of the Division of the Budget.

-Section 43.02(b) of the MHL authorizes the commissioner of the OMH to request from operators of facilities licensed by the OMH such financial, statistical, and program information as the commissioner may determine to be necessary.
+Section 43.02(b) of the MHL authorizes the Commissioner of Mental Health to request from operators of facilities licensed by OMH such financial, statistical, and program information as the commissioner may determine to be necessary.

 Section 364 and 364-a of the Social Services Law give OMH responsibility for establishing and maintaining standards for medical care, and services and facilities in accordance with cooperative arrangements with the Department of Health.